David Myers (police officer)

-David Myers is a former Commander and 33-year veteran of the San Diego County Sheriff's Department.
+David Myers is a former commander and 33-year veteran of the San Diego County Sheriff's Department.
 He ran in the 2018 primary election to become the San Diego County Sheriff against his boss and 9-year-incumbent, Bill Gore.
-He is currently the highest ranking openly gay employee in the department, and would have been the first openly gay San Diego County Sheriff if elected.
-He lost on June 5, 2018 with 43.4% of the vote.
+He is the highest-ranking openly gay employee to have served in the department, and would have been the first openly gay San Diego County Sheriff if elected.
+He lost on June 5, 2018, with 43.4% of the vote.
 He retired from the department after his defeat.
-Following Gore's retirement, Myers announced he would run again for the Sheriff's position.
+Following Gore's retirement, Myers announced he would run again for the Sheriff's position in 2022.

 Career

-Dave Myers has worked for the San Diego Sheriff's Department since 1985.
-He became a Commander in 2012 and is currently the highest ranking openly gay employee in the department.
+Dave Myers worked for the San Diego Sheriff's Department from 1985 until his retirement in 2018.
+He became a Commander in 2012 and is the highest ranking openly gay employee to have served in the department.

 Sheriff candidacy

 Dave Myers announced his run for San Diego County Sheriff in February 2017 against his boss and 9-year-incumbent, Bill Gore.
 If elected, Myers would have been the first openly gay San Diego County Sheriff.
 Myers claimed to have experienced several instances of retaliation at work due to his candidacy.